Jeckerson/array2xml/README.md

-Array to XML
+[PHP] Array to XML
 ============

-[PHP] - Array2xml is a PHP library that convers array to valid XML.
+Array2xml is a PHP library that convers array to valid XML.

 Installation